reuk/wayverb/docs_source/boundary.md

 #### Locally Reactive Surfaces Technique

-This method, described by @kowalczyk_modeling_2008, aims to create physically correct higher-dimensional boundaries by combining a boundary condition, defined by a boundary impedance, with the multidimensional wave equation.
+This method, described in [@kowalczyk_modeling_2008], aims to create physically correct higher-dimensional boundaries by combining a boundary condition, defined by a boundary impedance, with the multidimensional wave equation.
 This leads to a model for a *locally reacting surface* (LRS), in which boundary impedance is represented by an infinite-impulse-response (IIR) filter.

 As noted above, a surface is locally reacting if the normal component of the particle velocity on the boundary surface is dependent solely upon the sound pressure in front of the boundary.